Screenprint

 2024

-This was a way to be discrete especially as homophobia rises because of the AIDs crisis and to avoid hate crimes or being arrested by cops.
-This was also practice by all sorts of queer people such as lesbians, bisexuals, transgender people, kinksters, and much more.
-Nowadays because of the internet and general integration of queer life into the public it is not as well known or needed as it was, but you can still find all kinds of people in the kink-queer and leather community flagging.
+The Hanky Code was a way to be discreet, as homophobia rose because of the AIDs crisis, and to avoid hate crimes and being arrested by the police.
+Nowadays, because of the internet and general integration of queer life into the public, it is not as well-known or needed as it was, but you can still find all kinds of people in the kink-queer and leather community flagging.